difli/mission-control-local-setup/attendee_guide.md

 ## Lab 2: Creating a Cassandra/HCD Cluster with Mission Control

 In this lab, we will create a new Cassandra cluster (using DataStax HCD) through the Mission Control UI.
-This demonstrates how easy it is to spin up a fully configured Cassandra cluster with just a few clicks, compared to manual provisioning.
+This will demonstrate how easy it is to spin up a fully configured Cassandra cluster with just a few clicks, compared to manual provisioning.

+*(The cluster creation process is also outlined in the setup README; you can refer to the **Mission Control Local Setup guide** for additional context, but we will walk through the steps here.)*

 **Step 3 – Start Cluster Creation:** In the Mission Control UI, make sure your project (e.g., “Workshop”) is selected.
 Click the **“Create Cluster”** button.
 This will open a cluster provisioning wizard or form.
 If prompted to choose between modes, select the **“Simple” (GUI) mode** for cluster creation (as opposed to the expert YAML mode).
 The Simple mode provides a form-driven experience for defining your cluster.

 **Step 4 – Enter Cluster Details:** Fill out the cluster creation form with the desired settings:

 * **Cluster Name:** Enter a name for your cluster, for example **`demo-cluster`** (cluster names must be unique and DNS-friendly; once set, the name cannot be changed).

 * **Cluster Type:** Select **DataStax Hyper-Converged Database (HCD)** as the database type.

 * **Server Version:** Choose the version of HCD to deploy, for example **HCD 1.1.0** (or the latest available version in the dropdown). *(Mission Control also supports deploying Apache Cassandra or DataStax Enterprise clusters through this interface, but we’ll use HCD for this exercise.)*

 * **Topology & Size:** Define the datacenter and node layout.
 For this lab, configure a single datacenter:

   * **Datacenter Name:** e.g., `dc1` (you can use any name; note that datacenter names in Cassandra must be a single word, no spaces).
   * **Rack (Zone) Configuration:** If prompted for a rack name, enter `rack1` (or use the default).
 We will use one rack for simplicity.
   * **Nodes per Rack:** Set **3 nodes** for `rack1`.
 This will create a 3-node cluster in one datacenter.
 Three nodes is a common minimal cluster size that still provides replication (RF=3) for fault tolerance.

 * **Storage and Hardware:** Select a storage class for persistent volumes if required.
 Use the default provided by your Kubernetes cluster (for example, on EKS this might be “gp2”, on a local KinD cluster it might be “standard”).
 Enter the storage amount per node (e.g., 10 or 20 GB for a workshop environment).
 Also specify resource requests if the form asks (the default might be 4 CPU / 4 GB RAM per node; for a demo you can leave defaults).

 * **Configuration Settings:** Mission Control will apply a default `cassandra.yaml` configuration suitable for HCD/Cassandra.
 You typically do not need to add custom configuration for a basic deployment.
 (There is usually an option to add custom Cassandra configuration entries, but we will skip that and use the default settings which are fine for now.)

 * **Security Settings:** For this workshop cluster, you can leave authentication and encryption at their defaults.
 (In production, you would enable **Password Authentication** and supply a superuser name and password, and possibly enable **TLS encryption** for internode and client traffic.
-For simplicity in our lab, we may use the default credentials or an easy superuser password.)
+For simplicity in our lab, we may use the default credentials or set an easy superuser password.)

 * **Backup Settings:** You may see options to configure backup storage or schedules.
 We will configure backups later, so you can skip or leave these as default for now (unless a default backup configuration is required by the form).

 Review the form and ensure all required fields are filled in.
 At this point, your screen should look similar to the following example, with the cluster name, type (HCD), version selected, one datacenter (`dc1`) with 3 nodes defined, and default storage/config options: